NYU-LARX/larx-lab-manual/docs/README.md

 This Lab manual documents the lab equipment information and the guidance of lab workstations.
 It also provides some basic background of Linux OS.

 The document is still under construction.
-Any type of suggestions and contribution are welcomed.
+Any suggestions and contributions are welcomed.